mberg/qgis-h3-quadkey-toolkit-plugin/README.md

-# H3 Toolkit Plugin for QGIS
+# H3 Quadkey Toolkit Plugin for QGIS
-🌐 Brings the H3 discrete global grid system to [QGIS](https://qgis.org/).
+🌐 Brings the Quadkey and H3 and discrete global grid systems to [QGIS](https://qgis.org/).

-🚀 Powered by the open source [H3 library](https://h3geo.org/)
+🚀 Powered by the open source [H3 library](https://h3geo.org/) and [Mercantile](https://pypi.org/project/mercantile/)

 ## How to Install
 Browse and install via the plugin manager of QGIS (Recommended).
 Look for "[H3 Toolkit](https://plugins.qgis.org/plugins/h3_toolkit/)".